International Cooperative Alliance: History

-In 2006, the ICA published the first major index of the world's largest cooperative and mutual enterprises, the ICA Global 300, which demonstrated the scale of the cooperative movement globally.
-Since 2011, together with European Research Institute on Cooperative and Social Enterprises (EURICSE), the ICA Global 300 has evolved into the World Cooperative Monitor, a project designed to collect robust economic, organizational, and social data about cooperatives worldwide.
-The publication reports on the world's largest cooperatives and mutuals, or groups of cooperatives and mutuals, including rankings of the Top 300 and sectoral analysis.
-Since 2018, each edition has also had a thematic focus; in 2022, it was dedicated to the digitalisation and the cooperative identity.
+In 2006, the ICA published the first major index of the world's largest cooperative and mutual enterprises, the ICA Global 300.
+Since 2011, together with the European Research Institute on Cooperative and Social Enterprises (EURICSE), the ICA Global 300 developed into the World Cooperative Monitor, which collects economic, organizational, and social data about cooperatives worldwide, including top 300 rankings and sectoral analysis.
+Since 2018, each edition of the Monitor has had a theme; in 2022 the theme was digitalization and cooperative identity.